draeician/crs/README.md

-# QA Thoughts CLI Tools
+# CRS (Can't Remember Shit) CLI Tool

-A set of command-line tools for recording questions, answers, and thoughts with automatic timestamping and unique identifiers.
+> "CRS is a horrible disease... and I'm ate up with it."
+>
+> This tool helps those of us suffering from CRS by providing a simple way to record and retrieve our thoughts, questions, and answers.

 ## Features